Olympic athletes spend an enormous amount of time training in order to reach their peak physical condition.

 Sufficient sleep isn’t just about physical benefits though.

 “Lack of sleep can alter the mental components of performance, including reaction time and poor judgment,” Ebner said.
-That’s one reason why sleep deprivation has been associated with increased injury risk.
+That’s one reason why sleep deprivation has been associated with

 Most athletes try to get at least eight hours of sleep a night — something we could all benefit from.